FrameMaker Digital Publishing Course ($600)

 That's why I've taken my absolute best FrameMaker digital publishing knowledge and content and turned it into an online course, complete with two hours per week of live, interactive online meetings, access to deep content in my learning management system, and weekly assignments to help you assess your existing FrameMaker publishing workflow and come up with something that you'll truly enjoy using.

-Students should have taken the FrameMaker Creating and Editing Content course, or have equivalent experience.
+Students should have taken the FrameMaker Advanced Authoring course, or have equivalent experience.

 I've developed over 20 years of FrameMaker best practices, I've written two FrameMaker reference books in the past 4 years, and I've created more video on Technical Communication Suite products than anyone else out there, including Adobe's own team!
-And I've put as much of that digital publishing content as I can remember into this course.
+And I've put it all into this course.

 Here is what we cover in this workshop: